zeromonio/zeromon/README.md

 If you would like to enable HTTPS with a valid SSL certificate for your Zabbix web interface, you are free to do so!
 The Zeromon images come pre-installed with `certbot` to generate a free SSL certificate using [Let's Encrypt](https://letsencrypt.org/).
 You can point the (sub-)domain name which you intend to use for Zabbix to the IP address of your server.
-You can then run the following command with your own domain name and follow the prompts:
+You can then run the following command via SSH with your own domain name and follow the prompts:

 ```
 certbot -d example.com
 ```

+Certbot places a cron job at `/etc/cron.d/certbot` which will automatically renew your SSL certificate regularly to prevent expiry.

 ## Pricing